Katie Davis (missionary): Early life

+Davis was born in 1989.
 Her mother, Mary Pat Davis, and her father, Scott Davis, raised her in Nashville.
 She is the family's oldest child, and has a younger brother named Bradley.
-In Brentwood, Tennessee, Davis was a homecoming queen of her high school, and a class president.
+In Brentwood, Tennessee, Davis was a homecoming queen of her high school, as well as class president.
 Her intention after high school was to study nursing in college.